-These kinds of switches and keypads are found everywhere and are renowned for offering an incredibly smooth user experience.
+Membrane switches and keypads are found everywhere, and are well known for offering an incredibly smooth user interface and experience.
 This comes from a combination of intuitive surface layout design and optimization of individual keys or buttons for sharp tactile feedback.
-It is this travel and actuation response sensation, or tactile feedback, that distinguishes these types of membrane switches from their alternative, non-tactile keypads.

-They can also be designed to visually disappear into their housings (dead-front effect) for visual appeal and seamless surface integration, while still offering clear and accessible functionality to the user.
+A membrane switch can also be designed to visually disappear into their housings (referred to as a dead-front effect) for additional visual appeal and seamless surface integration – all while still offering clear and accessible functionality to the user.

 A variation on the versatile, classic membrane switch option, non-tactile switches differ from tactile switches primarily in that they offer less tactile or haptic feedback to the user when pressed to activate.